Friday, 30 May 2025

 Map of Udagamandalam in 1903

 In 1818, J. C. Whish and N. W. Kindersley, assistants to John Sullivan, then collector of Coimbatore district, visited Kotagiri nearby and reported on the region's potential to serve as a summer retreat.
 Sullivan established his residence there and reported to the Board of Revenue on 31 July 1819.
-He also started work on a road from Sirumugai which was completed in May 1823 and extended up to Coonoor between 1830–32.
+He also started work on a road from Sirumugai which was completed in May 1823 and extended up to Coonoor between 1830 and 1832.
 By 1827, it was established as a sanatorium of the Madras Presidency and developed further at the behest of then Governor of Madras Stephen Lushington.
 The Government Botanical Garden, covering 51 acres 21 ha, was established in 1842 and a library was established in 1959.

 Ooty was made a municipality in 1866, and civic improvements including roads, drainage, and water supply from the Marlimund and Tiger Hill reservoirs were added through Government loans.
 In August 1868, the Nilgiris was separated from the Coimbatore district, and James Wilkinson Breeks was appointed its first commissioner.
 On 1 February 1882, Nilgiris was made a district, and Richard Wellesley Barlow, the then commissioner, became its first collector.
 By the early 20th century, Ooty was a well-developed hill station, with an artificial lake, various parks, religious structures, and sporting facilities for polo, golf, and cricket.
 It served as the summer capital of the Madras Presidency and as a retreat for the British officials.